-During the past week, we looked at three more genres, proverbs, poetry, and epistles.
+During the ninth week, we looked at three more genres: proverbs, poetry, and epistles.
 Each of these presents truth in a different way.
 It is most important that proverbs not be read as absolutes, but as general truths that must be contextualized.
 Poetry is meant to place truth to our emotions.
 While epistles (letters) can work on our emotions, they are typically more precise in their use of language, and require a more careful inspection of logic to understand what Scripture is trying to communicate.
 A PDF of this lesson is available above, and here.

 Below are some resources for further study.
 Some of these works are heady, so tread carefully!